angeloron/react-material-ui-stripe-payment-form/README.md

 You simply need to save your Stripe keys in [/public/keys.php](/public/keys.php).

-In that example will only enable credit card payments but you can of course other type of payments by either editing the [payment form](/src/Components/Views/Forms/PaymentForm.js) or adding a form by following the step above.
+In that example I only enabled credit card payments but you can of course add other type of payments by either editing the [payment form](/src/Components/Views/Forms/PaymentForm.js) or adding a step/form by following the step above.

 ```jsx
 const StepContent = ({ step }) => {